 26th Annual FOCUS Graduate Student Conference at the University of Cincinnati

 Department of German Studies

-Whereas we are anticipating and encouraging academic discussion fostered by conventional conference presentations, we would also like to encourage students to present creative works that fit the overall frame of the conference (e.g. concept-grounded artistic approaches to pedagogy).
-We encourage submissions from all Germanic fields (i.e. Germanic languages and all Germanic dialects and varieties, including but not limited to English, German, Dutch, Yiddish, and Scandinavian languages) but also welcome contributions from other disciplines.
-Submissions in German or English are welcome.
-Current Graduate Students are invited to submit abstracts or project descriptions (250-300 words in length), accompanied by a short bio, to Mareike Lange and Barbara Besendorfer at UCGerman@uc.edu by May 15th, 2021.
-Please use the subject “Focus 25”.
+While we are anticipating and encouraging academic discussion fostered by conventional conference presentations, we would also like to invite creative works that fit the overall frame of the conference (e.g. concept-grounded artistic approaches).
+We welcome submissions in English from all disciplines of the humanities and social sciences.
+Current Graduate Students are invited to submit abstracts or project descriptions (250-300 words in length), accompanied by a short bio, to Barbara Besendorfer at UCGerman@uc.edu by March 1st, 2022.
+Please use the subject “Focus 26”.